Fra892/Project-Counter/Algorithms/1) Basic_DataStr/Heap(PriorityQueue).md

 };

 ```
-This is a zero indexed maxHeap, note we can print it using a tecinque called BFS, we will study this technique better later on.
+This is a zero indexed maxHeap, note that we can print it using a tecinque called BFS, we will study this technique better later on.
 To try it here's my implementation:
 ```cpp
 void print_heap(){
         cout << "------------- Heap ---------------";